Dockbox-OSS/Hartshorn/CONTRIBUTING.md

 We currently use a modified version of [Jetbrains' Java Style](https://www.jetbrains.com/help/idea/code-style-java.html) for our coding convention.
 The base repository has an [`Selene Code Style.xml`](https://github.com/GuusLieben/Selene/blob/selene-main/Selene%20Code%20Style.xml) file.
 If you use any Jetbrains IDE you can import this under `Editor > Code Style`.
+Alternatively, you can also use the [.editorconfig](https://github.com/GuusLieben/Selene/blob/selene-main/.editorconfig.xml) file with any IDE that supports it.
 Additionally you should use [`Selene Code Inspections.xml`](https://github.com/GuusLieben/Selene/blob/selene-main/Selene%20Code%20Inspections.xml), which can be imported under `Editor > Inspections`.

 #### Type Naming